 7. Toyota Camry

-The unwavering reliability of the Corolla can only be matched by its older sibling, the Camry.
+The unwavering reliability of the Corolla can only be matched by our comprehensive auto insurance packages — or it’s older sibling, the Camry.
 If you’re a fan of family sedans, yes, you’re part of a rapidly shrinking demographic but there’s nothing not to like about the Camry.
-This car comes in a fuel-efficient four-cylinder model, a powerful V6, and an eco-friendly hybrid.
+This car comes in an extremely fuel-efficient four-cylinder model, a powerful V6, and an eco-friendly hybrid.
 There’s something for everyone!

 4. Kia Forte